• Skip to main content

 You need a hard and salty cheese for pesto – my top recommendation is Violife’s Prosociano Wedge which is a parmesan-style vegan cheese.
 Alternatively, I do sometimes use bits and bobs of cheddar-style vegan cheese that have been lurking in the back of the fridge and gone a bit hard, and they are great too.

-As I said above, if you prefer not to use vegan cheese, you can simply leave it out altogether and add more nuts, or replace with 2 tbsp nutritional yeast flakes.
+As I said above, if you prefer not to use vegan cheese, you can simply leave it out altogether and add more nuts, or replace with 2 tablespoon nutritional yeast flakes.

 Oil